npnpatidar/rajasthan/docs/RAS/4_Behaviour/4_Stress_Management.md

 ## Definition of Stress

 *   A situation where capability is low and challenges are high.
-*   Stress refers to all those physical, emotional, cognitive, and behavioral changes that occur as a result of difficult and challenging situations which influences all aspects of individual behavior.
+*   Stress refers to **all those physical, emotional, cognitive, and behavioral changes that occur as a result of difficult and challenging situations which influences all aspects of individual behavior.**
 *   Key point: Stress is like electricity - beneficial in moderation, but damaging in excess.

+*   **Low Stress:** Can lead to listlessness, low motivation, and reduced performance.
+*   **Stress Definition:** A pattern of responses to events that disrupt equilibrium and exceed coping abilities.

 ## Types of Stress

 ### 1. Hans Selye's Types of Stress

 *   **Eustress:** Positive stress, short-term, motivates and energizes.
+Increases performance.
     *   Example: A player's stress during a game.

 *   **Distress:** Negative stress, can be short-term or long-term, demotivates and creates anxiety.
+Decreases performance.
     *   Example: Divorce of parents, losing a loved one.

 *   Distress subtypes:
     *   *Acute Distress:* Episodic, Short-term.
+High Intensity.
         *   Example: Urgent task with the tyre punched
     *   *Chronic Distress:* Toxic, Long-term, Less intense.
         *   Example: Divorce, Financial problem.